How to reconcile Stripe income manually

-This help guide article covers how to reconcile Stripe Income.
+This help guide article covers how to reconcile Stripe income manually, if you've opted not to use the Stripe automated feed.

-Within ExpensePlus there are 2 choices for how to reconcile Stripe Income (you will need to pick the one that will work best for you):
+If you prefer not to use the Stripe automated feed, within ExpensePlus there are 2 other choices for how to reconcile Stripe income.
+You will need to pick the one that will work best for you.

-• Option 1: Splitting payouts manually using the 'mixed income' option - This can be a good option where you have only a small number of Stripe Transactions or all transactions are typically either just card donations or relate to just one event (and you wish to bulk together similar income transactions and do the same with fees) - typically not recommended.
+• Option 1: Splitting payouts manually using the 'mixed income' option - This can be a good option where you have only a small number of Stripe Transactions, or all transactions are typically either just card donations or relate to just one event (where you wish to bulk together similar income transactions and do the same with fees).

 Option 1: Splitting payouts manually using the 'mixed income' option